joscheffel/waterfall-frontend/README.md

 # waterfall-front-end
-This project contains the front end for the waterfall-service which is implemented in the placemark repository
+This project contains the front end for the waterfall-service which is implemented in the waterfall-back-end repository